mockko/livereload/README.md

 Want to know about latest developments and smart tricks?
 Follow [@livereload](http://twitter.com/livereload) on Twitter!

+Feel like chatting?
+Join us at livereload@jaconda.im — just add this contact to your Jabber / Google Talk.
+(Please don't overuse this chat feature, we're trying to get some work done too!)

 1.2.2: add .erb to the list of monitored extensions (this is a gem-only update, run `gem update livereload` to install).

 1.2.1: added workaround for Chrome bug (unable to open WebSocket to localhost), fixed problem with command-line tool trying to use kqueue on Linux.